Video from school hall outside Uvalde massacre to be shown

 “We feel strongly that members of the Uvalde community should have the opportunity to see the video and hear from us before they are made public,” Burrows tweeted.

-Nineteen children were among the 21 people killed.
-Police waited more than an hour after the shooting began before confronting the gunman, who died.
+Nineteen children and two teachers were killed.
+Police waited more than an hour after the shooting began before confronting the gunman, who was killed by police.

 Burrows said his committee has interviewed more than 40 people behind closed doors over the last several weeks, including law enforcement who were at the scene.
 He has defended the committee talking with witnesses in private to elicit more candor about what happened.